IITRI Compression Test Fixture (ASTM D3410)

 Fig. 2: Partially disassembled fixture, with an extra set of wedge grips shown mounted in the specimen installation jig and spacer bar in place.

 A mostly disassembled IITRI compression test fixture is shown in Fig. 3.
 One set of wedge spacers is installed in the fixture blocks.
 The other two sets are shown at the lower left.
-One set of wedge grips is in the base block, which is resting on a 6" diameter fixed platen.
+One set of wedge grips is in the base block, which is resting on a 6 in. diameter fixed platen.
 An optional second set of wedge grips and one of the specimen alignment spacer bars is shown with the specimen alignment jig.
 The other three spacer bars are at the lower center of the photo.
 The four black strips are standard size, tabbed test specimens.

 iitri compression test fixture_2